| home | catalogue | history | references | appendix |

 Actually, it

-was very interesting watching the parade of humanity and others that passed
+was very interesting watching the parade of humanity and

 through the terminal during those hours.